This post may contain affiliate links. Read my full disclosure policy.

 1. In a large pot or dutch oven, heat oil over medium heat.
 Add onion and saute until deeply golden and fragrant, 5 minutes.

-2. Add carrots, celery, fennel, garlic and thyme.
+2. Add carrots, celery, and garlic and thyme.
 Saute 7-8 minutes, stirring often.
 At this point you could splash with white wine, dry vermouth, sherry wine ( all totally optional) just a couple tablespoons and cook it off.

 5. Taste.
 Often (especially if leaving the tomatoes out) I’ll add a tiny splash of acid- like lemon juice or apple cider vinegar, be very conservative, 1/2 teaspoon, and add more to taste.
 Season with pepper and a pinch of cayenne or chili flakes.